Chapter 7 : A Family Affair

 “It’s all in The Complete History of Stage and Sorcery.
 Bottom shelf, there.”

 “But...Muggles?” she murmured weakly.
 Felix gave a small smile, leaned forward, and chucked her under the chin.

 “Muggles are just poor creatures without magic.
 Like...like those hairless cats.
-They’re really the same as a normal feline, but they must lead quite different lives, on some levels.
+They’re really the same as a normal feline, but they must lead quite different lives, on some level.
 No hair balls, for one thing, but just think how they must shiver when winter comes round.”
 He leaned back in his chair and tapped his chin thoughtfully.

 “You know how some people are concerned with the welfare of endangered species, like the Golden Snidget or Augury birds?”
 She nodded.
 “Well, more people ought to be conserved with Muggle conservation, I think.
 They’ve done astonishingly well for themselves, of course.
 And perhaps they haven’t got power as we do, and you can attribute that to whatever you wish: a divine hand, a superior level on the evolutionary scale, what have you.
 But once you read something like this,” he thumped his knuckles against the cover of his book, “you realise that, at their hearts, Muggles aren’t all that different from you and me.
 Same worries, same feelings, just different ways of operating.”
 He shrugged.
 “I’m not saying we should really get involved with them--history will tell you where that leads.
 But I’m not truly convinced we’re any better, at our cores.”